 – YouTube

-It’s also important to constantly review the content and update it regularly as you produce new music and have new achievements etc.
+It’s also important to constantly review the content and update it regularly as you produce new music and have new achievements.

-When releasing new music, going on tour or performing at a gig, a press release can also help with promotion.
-You can either create your own press release, or get in touch with a publicist or promoter, such as those mentioned here.
+When releasing new music, going on tour or performing at a gig, a well-crafted press release can be a powerful promotional tool.
+You can write one yourself, or enlist help from a publicist or promoter – like those listed here – to handle it for you.

-If you create a press release yourself, you’ll need to send it around to appropriate media.
+If you’re writing your own, make sure to circulate it to relevant media outlets.
 If you have a publicist or promoter creating the press release, they will do this for you.

 You can also contact local and national radio stations and podcasts to enquire about airplay, such as those mentioned here.
 Most radio stations and podcasts will also be happy to give any gigs and tours a mention.